Centenary in Reflection

-Selected entries from this year and past submissions will be published in the new SiarScéal / Hanna Greally Literary Journal, to be launched in April 2016.
+Selected entries from this year and previous years' awards will be published in the new SiarScéal / Hanna Greally Literary Journal, to be launched in April 2016.

 - All entries submitted must be the author’s own unpublished work

-- Entries are limited to three entries (which can include poems, short-stories or prose) per person
+- Entries are limited to three entries per person, which can include poems, short-stories or prose

 - Entries submitted must be typed and titled

 - Entrant’s name and address, contact number, details, must be on a separate page to the written submission

 - Entries will not be returned and the judges’ decision is final

 - Festival organisers and guests are not eligible for entry